dart-lab/manual/docs/teaching-and-student-project-supervision.md

 > "Some people with autism have difficulty processing intense, multiple sensory experiences at once.
 [This animation](https://vimeo.com/52193530) gives the viewer a glimpse into sensory overload, and how often our sensory experiences intertwine in everyday life."

-* NAS film - [a basic introduction to autism](https://www.youtube.com/embed/3gZjDxt8Zrg), narrated by an autistic person

 ### Public Engagement and Science Communication

 * Advice on [how to read news articles about health issues](https://www.nhs.uk/news/Pages/Howtoreadarticlesabouthealthandhealthcare.aspx)